structurizr/java/docs/supporting-types.md

 ![](images/supporting-types-5.png)

+## Type erasure

+The implementation of the various supporting types strategies above use reflection based upon Java bytecode.
+For this reason, the results are subject to the rules around Java's [type erasure](https://docs.oracle.com/javase/tutorial/java/generics/erasure.html).
+For example, if you have a component that references ```Collection<Customer>``` in method signatures, you may find ```Customer``` missing from the list of supporting types.

 ## Visualising shared code

 The easiest way to analyse the component-code relationships is to visualise them.
 Structurizr has a number of built-in explorations that can help with this.